 About the Armand Marseille Doll Company

-Almost all of the doll heads were made of bisque; many other doll companies purchased Armand Marseille doll heads.
-Doll bodies were generally made of composition or stuffed kid with bisque arms.
+Almost all of the doll heads were made of bisque porcelain.
+Doll bodies were generally made of composition or stuffed kid leather with bisque arms.
+The company would purchase the doll bodies from other manufacturers or sell them Armand Marseille doll heads.

 Basic Types of Armand Marseille Dolls